lin187/StarL1.5/README.md

 StarL1.5 with 5 demo applications

 How to set up StarL
-1. Download and install the latest version of the Java JDK at http://www.oracle.com/technetwork/java/javase/downloads/index.html
+1. Download and install the JDK1.7 at http://www.oracle.com/technetwork/java/javase/downloads/index.html

 This step is recommended to set up the java environment correctly.